-Bitcoin recovering, faces short-term resistance near $46K
+Bitcoin recovering, faces short-term resistance near $46k

 Editors’ Picks

 A brief technical and on-chain analysis on XRP price.
-Here, FXStreet's analysts evaluate how Ripple behaves as it trades above support.
+Here, FXStreet's analysts evaluate how Ripple behaves as it trades below key resistance.

 Bitcoin Weekly Forecast: Markets revert to mean, but BTC price remains indecisive